 Tom Yawkey, longtime owner of the Boston Red Sox, was also one of the largest land donors to the state of South Carolina.
 Yawkey's gift of 20,000 acres of land, one of the largest donations to wildlife conservation in United States history, was the foundation for the Tom Yawkey Wildlife Center.

 Yawkey was an avid outdoorsman and loved bird-watching.
-Through the years, he added to his holdings and preserved the land for wildlife.
+Through the years, he purchased surrounding properties and carefully managed the land with conservation as a priority.

 The Tom Yawkey Wildlife Center now includes more than 24,000 acres of marshes, wetlands, forests and beaches.
 It is home to hundreds of species of wildlife and is a habitat for migratory birds, eagles, alligators and other endangered species.
 The beaches are considered excellent nesting locations for the threatened loggerhead sea turtle.

 Hunting is not allowed on the land, but guided tours are available by reservation September through May on Tuesday and Wednesday only from 2-5 p.m.
 Tours are often booked months in advance.